ecofintech/demiurge/README.rst

 It is based upon the observation that there are many hacking open-source tools/scripts  (from various sources) targeting common network services available out there, that allow to perform various tasks from fingerprinting to exploitation.
-Therefore, the idea of *Nebula Eye (original name Jok3r)* is to combine those open-source tools in a smart way to get the more relevant results.
+Therefore, the idea of *Eye of God (original name Jok3r)* is to combine those open-source tools in a smart way to get the more relevant results in Nvidia Jetson Nano boards.

-*Nebula Eye* fork added features to the original are:
+*Eye of God* fork added features to the original are:

 - Tailored for Nvidia Jetson Nano boards.
 - Refined installation requeriments.